purescript/purescript.github.io/learn/eff/index.markdown

 Phil Freeman
 ```

-Similarly, the type of `printRandom` above can be interpreted as follows: "`printRandom` is a side-effecting computation, which can be run in any environment which supports random number generation and console IO, _and any other types of side effect_, and which yields a value of type `Unit`".
+Similarly, the type of `printRandom` above can be interpreted as follows: "`printRandom` is an effectful computation, which can be run in any environment which supports random number generation and console IO, _and any other types of side effect_, and which yields a value of type `Unit`".

 This is the origin of the name "extensible effects": we can always _extend_ the set of side-effects, as long as we can support the set of effects that we need.